Façade Improvement Grant Program

 The Home Depot Foundation Grant

-The purpose of this grant is to construct handicap accessible ramps for disabled citizens with the focus on disabled veterans.
+The purpose of this grant is to construct handicap accessible ramps for disabled citizens with a focus on disabled veterans.
 This is a one-time grant program filled on a first come first serve basis.
 If the applicant is a ramp recipient, hold harmless waivers must be signed before construction commences.

 Title VI of the Civil Rights Act of 1964 prohibits discrimination, in part, on the basis of national origin in the delivery of services or benefits funded by the Federal government.
 Under this law, federally assisted programs must ensure their activities normally provided in English are accessible to LEP persons and thus do not discriminate on the basis of national origin in violation of Title VI’s prohibition against national origin discrimination.
 Executive Order 13166, “Improving Access to Services for Persons with LEP,” was signed on August 11, 2000, provides further direction, requiring that Federal agencies provide meaningful access to federally assisted programs and activities for LEP persons.
 In addition, the Order requires that Federal agencies create plans to provide LEP persons with meaningful access to federally conducted programs and activities.